Kingdom Hearts Dark Road: Development and release

 Prior to Kingdom Hearts Dark Road, series producer Tetsuya Nomura had expressed interest in making a game about Xehanort's past, but shelved the idea due to it not fitting in with the Kingdom Hearts development team's desires.
 Nomura later decided to revisit the concept when he was approached by the Union χ team about creating another game with a new protagonist.
 Several of the new characters introduced in Dark Road were given names based on Norse mythology.

 The game was first announced in January 2020, initially under the working title Project Xehanort, being developed by the same team working on Union χ.
 It was later clarified that Dark Road would be a standalone game accessed within Union χ and that the app would be rebranded as Kingdom Hearts Union χ Dark Road upon Dark Roads release.
 Players would be able to access Dark Road without needing to meet certain criteria within Union χ and would have the ability to link the two games, earning free currency when they first start Dark Road based on their progress in Union χ.
 While initially planned to launch in early 2020, the game was later delayed for unspecified reasons, with some outlets speculating it to be the result of development complications from the COVID-19 pandemic.
 Dark Road was released worldwide on June 22, 2020 as part of Union χs version 4.0.0 update.

 On February 25, 2021, Square Enix announced that the app would be reaching its end of service in April of that year for the Japan server, and May for the global servers; this end of service was later delayed until June 17.
-While Dark Road was rendered unplayable after that date, Square Enix confirmed a subsequent version 5.0.0 update in September 2021 would add the remaining story chapters and allow the game to be played it in its entirety offline, removing microtransactions and carrying over existing users' progress.
+While Dark Road was rendered unplayable after that date, Square Enix confirmed a subsequent version 5.0.0 update in September 2021 would add the remaining story chapters and allow the game to be played in its entirety offline, removing microtransactions and carrying over existing users' progress.
 Following several delays due to the amount of story content being added, the 5.0.0 update was released on August 26, 2022.

-In August 2024, the app was delisted from all digital storefronts.
+The app was delisted from all digital storefronts in August 2024.
+In September 2026, a fan developer released an unofficial browser-based port of the offline version.
+The port adds minor quality of life changes, including the ability to adjust the speed of gameplay and give the player unlimited BP.